conan-io/conan-io.github.io/_posts/2019-02-06-Serializing-your-data-with-Protobuf.markdown

 So that we can illustrate the use of Protocol Buffers, we will exchange messages through different architectures and opposite languages.
 We will compile a code in C++ for _armv7hf_ architecture, serialize an object to file, and retrieve through a Python script.
 An advantageous model for those who need to exchange messages between opposing architectures through IPC techniques, even for embedded systems.

 For our example, we will use a message that has the reading of several sensors.
-The file **sensor.proto**, which will represent the message, will be described below:
+The file **sensor.proto**, which will represent the message, is described below:

 {% highlight proto %}
 syntax = "proto2";